onino-js/NEAT/documentation/neat-implementation.md

 In the Neat process, those instructions take place during the creation of new population of Genomes.
 Eventually, some structural mutations will occur leading to new Genomes.
 The mutation process should be triggerd in the scope of a tracking process describe below:

 ```
-Function: Track a structural mutation of a Genome
+Function: Track a structural innovation after a mutation
-Parameters: The new Gene to be created and a collection of all existing Genes.
+Parameters: A list of new Genes created by connexion mutation (1 gene) or node mutation (3 genes) and the collection of all existing Genes.
 Returns: The max innovation number and the new Gene with an updtade innovation number property.
 Steps:

+    (For all Genes given as first parameter)
     1. Get the max innovation number from all genes of all Genomes of the population.

-    2. Create new Gene from the mutation (described here XXX).

-    3. Check if the mutation has alread been created.
+    3. Check if the mutation has alread been created (ie. gene with same properties exists).

-    4. If mutation is new, increment the max innovation number.

-    5. Create the new Gene.
+    4.
+    IF mutation exists, assign the same innovation number to the new genes

-    6. Assign this max innovation number to the new Gene innovation property.
+    ELSE increment the max innovation number and assign it the the new genes

-    7. Store the new Gene into an array to perform step 3 with next genes.

-    8. Reproduce process for each gene of the genome.
 ```

 This innovation number is also a central piece to perform speciation over the population as will see in next section.